igormiguell/KernelSU/website/docs/guide/how-to-build.md

 repo sync
 ```

-The `<kernel_manifest.xml>` file is a manifest that can uniquely define a build, allowing you to make it reproducible.
+The `<kernel_manifest.xml>` file is a manifest that uniquely identifies a build, allowing you to make it reproducible.
 To do this, you should download the manifest file from [GKI release builds](https://source.android.com/docs/core/architecture/kernel/gki-release-builds).

 ### Build